ni-lab/guanine/docs/source/tasks/cons30.rst

 |

-The most closely related task is cons100 (link), which is a similar task but with the input MSAs being constructed across 100 vertebrate genomes, not just 30 mammalian genomes.
+The most closely related task is `cons100`_, which is a similar task but with the input MSAs being constructed across 100 vertebrate genomes, not just 30 mammalian genomes.

 |